 This 1.1 mile long tunnel was blasted through the red sandstone in 1930 by the Citizens Conservation Corps.
 At the time it was the longest tunnel ever built.
 It’s fun to drive through even for adults, but check vehicle size restrictions.
 If you’re driving a motorhome expect to pay the $15 fee for a tunnel escort.

-Bonus: This kid friendly hike in Zion is one mile out and back trail is a great hike that packs a lot into a short distance.
+Bonus: This kid friendly hike in Zion is one mile out and back, and it is a great hike that packs a lot into a short distance.
 Beautiful views, shady caves with hanging gardens, sand to dig in, steps in sandstone, even a bridge that connects two parts of the trail over a drop off.
 With some steep edges it’s not appropriate for young children who can’t follow directions.
 My 4.5 and 7 year-olds did great, but hiking with a toddler in Zion can be difficult, so I’m glad mine was strapped to me the whole time.

 About the author: Susan Strayer is the author of MountainMomandTots.com.
 She lives with her husband and three young kids in the mountains near Sundance, Utah.
 When they’re not hiking, biking, skiing and camping, Susan spends her time doing Mom stuff and reading.
 Summer of 2016 they traveled 7,000 miles along the US National Park to Park Highway.